Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Tipps-for-Basic-usage.md

 ![Disabled loop after multiwave bolus](https://raw.githubusercontent.com/T-o-b-i-a-s/ComboLooping/master/resources/Multiwave_Bolus.png)

 # Alarms at bolus delivery
-* If AndroidAPS detects that an identical bolus has already been given at the same minute, bolus delivery will be prevented with identical values.
-So just wait a moment and try to deliver the bolus again after two minutes.
+* If AndroidAPS detects that an identical has been successfully delivered at the same minute, bolus delivery will be prevented with identical numer of insulin units.
+If your really want to bolus the same inuslin twice in short succession, just wait two more minutes and then deliver the bolus again.
+If the fist bolus has been interruped ot was not delivered for other reasons, you can immediately re-submit the bolus since AAPS 2.0.
-* Background is a safety mechanism that continuously reads the pump's bolus history to correctly calculate insulin on board (IOB), even when a bolus is delivered directly from the pump.
+* Background is a safety mechanism that reads the pump's bolus history before subm,itting a new bolus to correctly calculate insulin on board (IOB), even when a bolus is delivered directly from the pump.
 Here indistinguishable entries must be prevented.

 ![Double bolus](https://raw.githubusercontent.com/T-o-b-i-a-s/ComboLooping/f9c56c930dc564c1649cd8e3764e077ffc02c5ef/resources/Doppelbolus.png)